joshuawootonn/time-track/README.txt

 Question: How do I get started?

 Answer: Unless you work for All American Concrete Inc. You probably don't have access to our local network.
-	In that case what you are going to do is open up the folder called /Deployment.
-In there you will see Time Track.exe with the Time Track Logo.
-If you are connected to the local network above Time Track will connect automatically.
-Otherwise a file selector will come up and you can select data.sqlite within /SQLite/clean or /SQLite/working.
-At this point you are connected!
+	Unfortunately getting on this network is required to use Time Track.
+This is because the MySql data- base is hosted on my workstation.
+Hopefully in the future there will be web hosting!
+But assuming you are connected all you have to do is double click the .exe file in the Deployment folder.

 Question: How do I log in?

-Answer: If you connected to the
-	*	/clean version you have two employees preset 'admin' and 'employee.'
-		Log into these accounts with '1111' and '2222' respectively.
-	* 	/working version you have many employees but I would recomment logging in as 'joshua wootonn' by entering '5656'.

-Question: What if I want to change my connection?

-Answer: Now that you are connected you can login to any admin level account and from there click the advanced
-	button.
-This is where most of the analysis will take place.
-Click on 'Database' tab and from there click the 'connect' button.
-That will open a file selection dialog.
-At this point you have a couple of options. you can copy the /clean/data.sqlite or the /working/data.sqlite file to somewhere on your network or computer and then select it from this dialog, or you can simply leave it where it is and just switch the between the working copy and clean copy versions.
-Whatever you do dont move the /setup folder.
+Answer: You can log in by entering in your pin number and depending on your privilege a menu will show up.
+	If you are by chance an admin you can press the right hand button(the one with the graph) and it will take you to the analysis page.

 From there you can fill out the program with employees you have and progects you want completed.

-From there is a video detailing how to use the program on my website(joshuawootonn.com) you will find this project under projects and c++.
+There is a video detailing how to use the program on my website(joshuawootonn.com) you will find this project under projects and c++.
 Also feel free to contact me at joshuawootonn@gmail.com

 Cheers!
-Joshua Wootonn
+Josh